David Fusitu'a

-David Fusitu'a (born 16 October 1994) is a professional rugby league footballer who last played as a and for Leeds Rhinos in Super League and for both Tonga and New Zealand at international level.
+David Fusitu'a (born 16 October 1994) is a professional rugby league and rugby union footballer who plays for Queensland Reds in the Super Rugby competition.
+He formerly has played for both and at international level.

 Early life

 Fusitu'a was born in Auckland, New Zealand.

 Fusitu'a attended Kelston Boys' High School and played junior football for the Marist Saints.

 Playing career

 Fusitu'a was signed by the New Zealand Warriors and played for the Junior Warriors in 2012 as a 17-year-old.
 In 2013 he played in the side that lost the Holden Cup Grand Final and also spent time with the Auckland Vulcans in the NSW Cup.
 Fusitu'a played for New Zealand under-18s in 2011 and the Junior Kiwis in 2012 and 2013.
 Fusitu'a was named in the train on squad for Tonga for the 2013 World Cup but was not selected in the final squad.